cgoliver/bip2bib/README.md

 # `bip2bib`: map BIP39 words to bible verses

-Deterministically map each BIP39 seed word to a Bible verse.
+Deterministically map each BIP39 seed word to a Bible verse with optional passphrase.

 ## Setup